 For most callback structures, the shell script is able to reference any of the fields defined for the particular callback structure, using the technique described earlier.
 In most cases, the shell script is not able to alter the values of the fields within these structures.
-The exception to this is the XmTextVerifyCallbackStruct, which is available during the losingFocusCallback, the modifyVerifyCallback and the motionVerifyCallback for the text widget. dtksh supports the modification of certain fields within this structure, to the extent that it is supported by Motif.
-The following fields within the callback structure are capable of being modified:
+The exception to this is the XmTextVerifyCallbackStruct, which is available during the losingFocusCallback, the modifyVerifyCallback and the motionVerifyCallback for the text widget. dtksh supports the modification of certain fields within the callback structure are capable of being modified:

 - CB_CALL_DATA.DOIT

 - CB_CALL_DATA.STARTPOS

 - CB_CALL_DATA.TEXT.PTR

 - CB_CALL_DATA.TEXT.LENGTH

-- CB_CALL_DATA.TEXT.FORMAT
+- CB CALL DATA.TEXT.FORMAT